 After a few failed appointments and treatments a dr suggested doing an MRI to look to see if some mild back pain was indicative of what was also causing the pain in my feet.
 They found two mild bugling discs so I was told to do a spinal steroid injection and PT to see if it would treat the nerve pain in my foot.

 On Monday March 5 2012, I had the spinal steroid injection and within hours my back began to burn.

 I had had steroid injections before and never felt like this.
 By the end of the week the burning had spread up my back and down my legs.
 By Saturday I was in the ER in an extensive amount of pain and by Monday I had an emergency appointment with the pain management dr who had done the spinal steroid injection.
 He was unsure what was going on but said he would help me get whatever help he could.

-During this time I attempted PT as it was part of my treatment agreed upon before the injection.
+That Monday I attempted to go to PT as it was part of my treatment agreed upon before the injection.
+I could barely walk and was in a lot of pain.
 My PT told me that he had no idea what was going on with the rest of my body but he was worried that I had Complex Regional Pain Syndrome in my left foot.
 This is a rare very painful neurological disorder that stems from an injury.
 You can read more here.

 In short your brain gets stuck in continually sending nerve pain signals far past the point that the injury should heal and for unkown reasons the CRPS areas can spread for no reasons or because you injure yourself.
 The pain is so severe it can be painful to wear clothes, have a fan blow on you, or even have someone touch you.